mjhosseini/entgraph_eval/README.md

 --exactType --backupAvg: If you add these two options together, the code first tries to use the similarity measure of the graph with the same types as the entailment query.
 For example, for (PERSON visit LOCATION) => (PERSON arrives in LOCATION), it will use the similarity measure for the (PERSON,LOCATION) graph.
 If that graph doesn't have the relations of interest (visit or arrives in), then the code looks at the uniform average of the scores for those relations across all the graphs.
 If only --exactType is used, then the similarity will be 0 if the graph doesn't have the relations of interest.
 Finally, if none of these options are used, the code always uses the uniform avarage of the similarity scores across all graphs.

+--method: A given name to the similarity measures (e.g., global_scores in our case).

 Other parameters that should be mainly not changed:

 CCG=1: Evaluate based on entailment graphs and datasets with CCG parser extractions (0 means openIE style).